 South Mountain is a polymetallic development project focused on high-grade zinc and silver.
 It is located approximately 70 miles southwest of Boise, Idaho (see Figure 2).
 The Project was intermittently mined from the late 1800s to the late 1960s and its existing underground workings remain intact and well maintained.
 Historic production at the Project has largely come from high-grade massive sulfide bodies that remain open at depth and along strike.
 According to historical smelter records, approximately 53,642 tons of mineralized material has been mined to date.
 These records also indicate average grades; 14.5% Zn, 11.63 opt Ag, 0.063 opt Au, 2.4% Pb, and 1.4% Cu were mined.

 Thunder Mountain Gold Inc. purchased and advanced the Project from 2007 through 2019 investing approximately US\$12M during that period.
-The current mineral resource estimate of the deposit is detailed in Table 3 below and the Company expects to provide a revised mineral resource update following a phase 2 drilling program in 2020.
+The current mineral resource estimate of the deposit is detailed in Table 3 below.
 The Project is largely on and surrounded by private surface land, and as such, the permitting and environmental aspects of the Project are expected to be straightforward.
-Permits are currently in place for underground exploration activities.
+Permits are currently in place for underground and surface exploration and development activities.